rastersoft/autovala/README.md

 ## USING AUTOVALA ##

-Autovala is designed as several Vala classes, so it can be embedded easy in other projects.
-My idea is to embedd it as a GEdit plugin; but until then, you can use it from command line.
+Autovala is designed as several Vala classes, so it can be embedded easily in other projects.
+My idea is to embed it as a Gedit plugin; but until then, you can use it from command line.

 Before all, you need to install in your project folder the CMake modules for